 Cotton Alley Cafe, with a bouquet of cotton on the table!
 Yes, we’re in the south!

-Downtown Natchez is charming, but small.
+Downtown Natchez is small, but charming.
 There are several Antebellum mansions in the area that are open to the public for tours, and we had plans to explore a few.
 Before we headed to our Inn, we drove down to the water, and walked around a neighborhood with beautiful, historic homes, including Rosalie, which is also open for tours.

 The Mississippi shore, Natchez, and historic homes in town, including Rosalie

 The mansion tours are on a set schedule, and some require a reservation.
-We had a 2 pm tour of Longwood, but drove up to another plantation home, Melrose, and toured the grounds with the limited time we had before our tour.
+We had a 2 pm tour of Longwood, but drove up to another plantation home, Melrose, and toured the grounds with the limited time before we headed over for our tour.